pwndevils/WeCTFinASU/funded.md

 You do not need to keep any receipts for food.
 Your per-diem will be granted in full even if you spend less than it.
 That is if you spend $5 for breakfast you will still receive a $10 reimbursement for breakfast.

+## Paying for other people

+No. Even if you and your friend are funded you cannot pay for your friend and your friend cannot pay for you.

 ## Other expenses

 These require pre-approval from Zachary Wimer.